gaunthan/fcitx-skin-collection/README.md

 	cp fcitx-skin-collection/skin/* ~/.config/fcitx/skin/

-Now you can right click *input keyboard* on system tray, and you will see 'skin' item.
+Now you can right click *input keyboard* on system tray, and you will see `Skin` item.

 Choose one :), and enjoy it.